WHAT GOES IN… MUST COME OUT

 Picture this: You have all your closest friends over at your house to hang out, and then BAM!
 A musty silent-but-deadly cloud of stench invades your nose that clears the room.
 You apologize for the dog.
 Embarrassing, right?
 To be honest, what comes out of our pup is the easiest (and grossest) way to determine what might be missing in his diet.
 So here it goes, the smelly truth about what’s needed in our pups gut.

 Good Bacteria=Healthy Digestion

 All dogs need good bacteria such as, Bacillus coagulans, Bifidus and Acidophilus.
 They work together with the microflora in the gut to help breakdown and digest food, keep bad bacteria at bay, and help the immune system from being compromised.
-These live microorganisms help the gastrointestinal tract by preventing or treating diarrhea, inflammatory bowel disease and more.
+These live microorganisms are the heroes of the gastrointestinal tract!

 Healthy Gut Part One: Probiotics

 We as humans, always talk about why probiotics are good for healthy digestion, but did you know your dog’s body needs them too?
 Probiotics work to replenish the digestive tract with good live bacteria and are just one half of the equation of a healthy gut.